BKimMD/Opioid-Manager/README.md

 8. Reads next name on list and repeats until list is complete

-#### Notes
+### Notes

-Works only for Rocky Mountain Regional VA Medical Center (but can be localized to other centers), uses CPRS letter writer and auto-adds 00-Location.
+Works only for Rocky Mountain Regional VA Medical Center (but can be localized to other centers).
+Uses CPRS letter writer and auto-adds 00-Location.

-NaloxoneBatch.ahk and UDSBatch.ahk are the main scripts respectively.
+NaloxoneBatch.ahk and UDSBatch.ahk are the main scripts.

-Create CSV (comma separated value) file of patients with ssn that require naloxone/UDS.
-Can be done through this site (primary care almanac, requires VA intranet access):
+Create CSV (comma separated value) file of patients who require naloxone/UDS.
+List can be generated from (primary care almanac, requires VA intranet access):

 https://securereports2.vssc.med.va.gov/ReportServer/Pages/ReportViewer.aspx?%2fPC%2fAlmanac%2fPAIN_ProviderCPRS&rs:Command=Render&rc:Parameters=true